ckefalianou/.virtualscreensplit/README.md

 ## Requirements

 - `xrandr`: The script uses `xrandr` for managing displays, so it must be installed on your system.
-- A dual display setup, with one of the displays being an ultrawide.

 ## Script Breakdown